CurveDocs/curve-docs/docs/crvUSD/oracle.md

-**More on oracles coming soon-ish!**

 The price oracle contract of the markets can be fetched by calling `price_oracle_contract` on the AMM contract.

 The main function in terms of calculating the oracle price of the collateral is the internal function`_raw_price()` and `_ema_tvl()`.

-- Stableswap pools are: crvUSD/USDC and crvUSD/USDT
+- Stableswap pools: crvUSD/USDC and crvUSD/USDT
-- Tricrypto pools are: tricryptoUSDC and tricryptoUSDT
+- Tricrypto pools: tricryptoUSDC and tricryptoUSDT
 - Stableswap aggregator is the contract that aggregates the price of crvUSD

 when is price oracle updated? every exchange in AMM which is when internal function `_price_oracle_w()` is called.

-## EMA of TVL
+## **EMA of TVL**
 `_ema_tvl()` calculates the exponential moving average of the total value locked of `TRICRYPTO[i]`.
 This value is later on used in the internal function `_raw_price()` to further compute the weighted price of the collateral.